MbqIIB/DevOps-Milestone3/README.md

 2. Nishtha Garg - ngarg@ncsu.edu
 3. Shivam Gulati - sgulati2@ncsu.edu

 We have used Jenkins to configure the build server.
-Alongwith Jenkins, we have used Tomcat, Git for Source Code Management and NPM as a package manager.
+Alongwith Jenkins, we have used Tomcat, Git for Source Code Management and NPM as a package manager and various libraries and depedencies as part of package.json.

 The project used for the milestone is at